Startups

 Despite creating an MVP with a legendary technologist, and getting an LOI from one of the leading education companies of the country, we couldn't raise the $5 Million we set out to raise in time.
 This led me to move on from the project and start building Virtual Voter.

-Virtual Voter is a social network focused on polls.
+Virtual Voter was a social network focused on polls.

 Why polls?
 Because with people's attention spans falling, insights better come quick.
 And we realised that the quickest way to get an insight on something is through tapping on a poll.

-After proving to be even more accurate than the biggest official exit polls during Indian General Elections of 2024, Virtual Voter is soon launching in US.
+After proving to be even more accurate than the biggest official exit polls during Indian General Elections of 2024, Virtual Voter planned to launch in US.